Garden Suburb Infant School Pupil Premium Strategy 2021-24

 The Pupil Premium Grant is an initiative which was introduced in April 2011.
 Individual schools receive specific additional funding for identified Disadvantaged pupils.

 It provides funding for children who are currently on Free School Meals (FSM); have been looked after continuously for more than six months; pupils who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order; children of service personnel and pupils who have been eligible for FSM at any point over the last 6 years.

 As all children in Infant schools are entitled to Free School Meals, this can be confusing.
-See below the criteria under which children are entitled to Pupil Premium support under the FSM category.
+See our Free School Meal page here for further information.